Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 ### Task 4

-Your task is to change the code of the function loading contributors to make use of new suspending functions.
+Your task is to change the code of the function that loads contributors to make use of new suspending functions.

-Note that a suspending function can't be called everywhere.
-There will be an error if it's called from `loadContributorsBlocking()`.
-Mark the new version of the `loadContributors()` function as `suspend` to use this new API.
+> Suspending functions can't be called everywhere.
+There will be an error if a suspending function is called from `loadContributorsBlocking()`.
+>
+{type="note"}

 1. Copy the implementation of `loadContributorsBlocking()` defined in `src/tasks/Request1Blocking.kt` into `loadContributorsSuspend()` defined in `src/tasks/Request4Suspend.kt`.
+2. Mark the new version of the `loadContributors()` function as `suspend` to use this new API.
-2. Modify so that the new suspending functions are used instead of ones returning `Call`s.
+3. Modify the code so that the new suspending functions are used instead of ones returning `Call`s.
-3. Run the program by choosing the **SUSPEND** option and ensure that the UI is still responsive while the GitHub requests are performed.
+4. Run the program by choosing the **SUSPEND** option and ensure that the UI is still responsive while the GitHub requests are performed.

 #### Solution for task 4 {initial-collapse-state="collapsed"}